Slowing Down and Focusing on Wellness in Mighty Five Landscapes

 The areas in and around Utah’s Mighty 5 national parks provide abundant opportunities and resources for focusing on wellness.
 With this holistic approach in mind, take the time to slow down and add a wellness-oriented activity to your travel agenda.

 You don’t have to become an expert or follow a strict regimen to include wellness in your plans.
 Try choosing a single activity to increase your awareness and boost your health.
 Whatever you do, travel with intention.
+(Read more on how to travel responsibly, a shared ethic called Forever Mighty.)

 "When I go to the desert, I feel turned down.
 I can hear my thoughts and slow them."